-Sleeping on premium silk pillowcases is a sumptuous pleasure.
+Sleeping on a premium silk pillowcase is a sumptuous pleasure.
 In addition to the posh look and feel, resting in a soft cloud of luxury silk bestows health and beauty benefits due to this incredible fabric’s natural proteins and low friction surface.

 Not all silk pillowcases are created equal.
-Against much hype and competitive claims, it’s important to know what to look for to fully benefit from what the best silk pillowcase can offer.
+It’s important to know what to look for to fully benefit from what the best silk pillowcase can offer.

 These are some of the most important things you should consider to ensure you can kick start your unique luxurious silk sleep experience.